 There’s no excessive backlight bleeding nor any dead pixels; the wide 178-degree viewing angles ensure no color and contrast shifts when looking at the monitor from skewed angles, and the MSI Optix MAG241C input lag amounts to less than 5ms which is fit for hardcore gaming.

 You can game for hours without worrying about your eyes as the monitor has a flicker-free screen and a built-in low blue light filter.

 If you enjoy fast-paced competitive games, a 144Hz refresh rate is a must-have.
 Besides making the gameplay more immersive and enjoyable, it gives you a slight edge over your opponents with regular screens as your picture refreshes more than twice as fast.

 The MSI Optix MAG241C FreeSync range is 48-144Hz/FPS (Frames Per Second).
-But even when your FPS dips below 48, LFC (Low Framerate Compensation) technology will increase (multiply by) the display’s refresh rate (at 47FPS, you get 141Hz) in order to maintain smooth gameplay.
+But, even when your FPS dips below 48, LFC (Low Framerate Compensation) technology will increase (multiply by) the display’s refresh rate (at 47FPS, you get 141Hz) in order to maintain smoother performance.